MithrilJS/mithril.js/docs/route.md

 ### Navigating to different routes

-In the example above, the `Menu` component has two links.
-You can specify that their `href` attribute is a route URL (rather than being a regular link that navigates away from the current page), by adding the hook `{oncreate: m.route.link}`
+In the example above, the `Menu` component has two `m.route.Link`s.
+That creates an element, by default an `<a>`, and sets it up to where if the user clicks on it, it navigates to another route on its own.
+It doesn't navigate remotely, just locally.

 You can also navigate programmatically, via `m.route.set(route)`.
 For example, `m.route.set("/page1")`.

-When navigating to routes, there's no need to explicitly specify the router prefix.
-In other words, don't add the hashbang `#!` in front of the route path when linking via `m.route.link` or redirecting.
+When navigating between routes, the router prefix is handled for you.
+In other words, leave out the hashbang `#!` (or whatever prefix you set `m.route.prefix` to) when linking Mithril routes, including in both `m.route.set` and in `m.route.Link`.

 ---